cognitedata/reveal/intercom-helper/README.md

 # @cognite/intercom-helper

-A collection of intercom methods
+A collection of Intercom methods, including handling of Intercom Identity Verification.

 ## Installation